itbj/ASA-TE-Monitoring/README.md

 cp /opt/telegraf/ASA-Telemetry-Guide/telegraf/custom.conf /etc/telegraf/telegraf.d/custom.conf
 ```

-If you `cat custom.config` you will see the contents
+If you `cat custom.config` you will see the contents, all this does is take our ThousandEyes script from the last example and runs this every minute to collect the metrics from our tests by using our example Python script.
+You can run multiple of these custom.config files, just put them in the telegraf.d directory and give them another name that makes them easy to identify.
+You may have multiple for different tests or multiple ASA's

 ```
 [[inputs.exec]]